mjordan/ocr_rest/README.md

 One caveat: Slim applications work best with Apache HTTPD web server.
 However, getting Slim to work with other web servers [is possible](https://github.com/codeguy/Slim).

-# Limiting Access to your Server
+# Limiting Access to your OCR Server

 This REST server provides two ways to limit access to it: via the use of API tokens and via an IP addresss whitelist.